greenteabiscuit/iot_project/README.md

 #define CS_SHDN D2
 ```

-You can change the variables here to light up the lamp.
+You can change the variables above in `lamp_sensor.c` here to light up the lamp.